Eunice has, insofar as it is possible to say such a thing,

 functional.
 The real open question is whether enough blood is

-the gut (intestines).
-Apparently one of the three arteries in that
+reaching the gut (intestines).
+Apparently one of the three arteries

 percentage.